Gravitational radiation from Kerr black holes using the Sasaki-Nakamura formalism: Waveforms and fluxes at infinity: Sasaki-Nakamura formalism

 Specifically, we see that when $\mathcal{E}=1$, we have $u^r(r\to\infty)\sim\bigO(r^{-1/2})$ and therefore $\mathcal{W}(r\to\infty)\sim f_0\sim\bigO(1/r^{1/2})$.
 When $\mathcal{E}>1$, we have $u^r(r\to\infty)\sim\bigO(1)$ as $r\to\infty$ and therefore $\mathcal{W}(r\to\infty)\sim f_0\sim\bigO(1)$.\footnote{For $\mathcal{E}<1$, the particle cannot escape to infinity, which reduces to the bound case.} By setting $y_0=y_1=0$, we have $Y(r\to\infty)\sim\bigO(1/r)$.
 From the definition in Eq.~\eqref{Eq.ODEforY} and Eq.~\eqref{Eq.d2W}, we already know that $Y''(r\to\infty)\sim\bigO(1/r^3)$, $\mathcal{W}''(r\to\infty)\sim\bigO(r^{1/2})$ for $\mathcal{E}=1$, and $\mathcal{W}''(r\to\infty)\sim\bigO(1)$ for $\mathcal{E}>1$.
 As a result, we obtain the convergence of the integrands in the \gls{SN}-\gls{IBP} and the original \gls{SN} method, respectively, as

-From Eq.~\eqref{Eq.IBP/non-IBP_convergence}, we conclude that the integrand of the non-\gls{IBP} method converge way faster than that of the \gls{IBP} method.
-So still suggest using the non-\gls{IBP} method for unbound orbits.
+From Eq.~\eqref{Eq.IBP/non-IBP_convergence}, we conclude that the integrand of the non-\gls{IBP} method converge way faster than that of the \gls{IBP} method and suggest using the original \gls{SN} formulation for unbound orbits.
 We will show the convergence speed clearly in Sec.~\ref{subsec:result_unbound}.

 For an unbound orbit, there is no discrete frequency spectrum as in the case for a bound orbit.
 The frequency domain waveform $\tilde{h}(\omega)$ and the now-continuous energy spectrum $\diff \mathcal{E}/d\omega$, in the case of radial infall, can be expressed as